sccn/sccn.github.io/workshops/Online_EEGLAB_Workshop.md

 parent: Workshops
 nav_order: 1
 ---
+The online EEGLAB workshop
+====

-This page comprises materials for and videos from different EEGLAB Workshops held at the San Diego Supercomputer Center on the campus of the University of California San Diego (UCSD), La Jolla, California, plus more recently recorded talks and Youtube tutorials.
-Note that the wiki page for each EEGLAB workshop also contain the slides of the presentations.
+This page comprises materials for and videos from different EEGLAB Workshops held at the San Diego Supercomputer Center on the campus of the University of California San Diego (UCSD), La Jolla, California, plus more recently recorded talks and short Youtube tutorial videos.
+Note that the wiki pages for EEGLAB workshops also contain the slides of the presentations.

 ## <span style="color: darkred"> List of Youtube Tutorial Videos </span>